William H. Forrest: After the war

 In 1930, Warmoth wrote of Bill Forrest, "He spent some time in New Orleans after the War and he well remembered our contests and the incidents of the battles which we fought.
 There was a pretty girl living near Cherokee Station.
 We fought and drove each other to and fro by this girl's home day after day for a week.
 She said that Colonel Forrest was her 'Rebel Sweetheart' and that I was her 'Yankee Sweetheart.'"

 Post-bellum, William H. Forrest was involved in a number of shootings that made headlines in part due to his brother's fame.
-The most consequential of these was the assassination of a U.S. Army veteran and Freedmen's Bureau sub-commissioner from Rhode Island named J. B. Blanding, who was shot twice in the head while out on an evening walk in Grenada, Mississippi, likely by a man named Tom Wilson.
+The most consequential of these was the assassination of a disabled U.S. Army veteran and Freedmen's Bureau sub-commissioner from Rhode Island named J. B. Blanding, who was shot twice in the head while out on an evening walk in Grenada, Mississippi, likely by a man named Tom Wilson.
 Forrest, described by the Freedmen's Bureau as the leader of a gang of local thugs, later clubbed a man who dared suggest there was anything amiss in Yalobusha County.
 The Freedmen's Bureau investigated the incident, which led to increased military presence in the region, but no arrests were ever made.

 There were at least four other shootings involving Bill Forrest.
 The Memphis Avalanche commented about Forrest at the time of the 1874 incident in Hot Springs, Arkansas: "He has 'planted' his man and oftentimes men in very near all the Southern States and is about the last man for a noncombatant to rush up against."
 When William H. Forrest died in 1875, the Tuskaloosa Gazette of Tuscaloosa, Alabama wrote "Capt.
 Forrest was a brave man, and never took undue advantage of an enemy, however he was so dangerous that society will be better off because of his death."